ELePhanT1708/tornado-rabbitMQ-system/README.md

-# tornado-rabbitMQ-system
+# System to register request from people

-## System to register request from people
+## Stack : tornado(as front and back end for creating requests) - rabbbitMQ - fastapi_consumer - postgresql

 ### Project structure